The shift: from “Botox near me” to “ask the AI”

 An independent medspa competing in any of these chains’ markets faces a fundamental AI visibility gap.
 The chain has 100–170 locations, each generating reviews, social mentions, and directory listings.
 The chain has national press coverage.
 The chain has a marketing team producing content at scale.
 The chain’s website has thousands of pages of indexed content.

-On Google, local medspas could still compete: the Google Maps 3-pack actively favors proximity, and a well-optimized local practice with strong reviews could outrank a national chain in local search.
+On traditional search, local medspas could still compete: map results actively favor proximity, and a well-optimized local practice with strong reviews could outrank a national chain in local search.
 In AI chatbot responses, proximity is irrelevant.
 The same national brands appear whether a patient is in Beverly Hills or Boise.

 Channel Visibility Slots Paid Option Local MedSpa Chance

-Google Search + Maps 3 map pack + 10 organic + ads Yes (Google Ads) High — local intent favors nearby practices
+Traditional Search + Maps 3 map pack + 10 organic + ads Yes High — local intent favors nearby practices

-Perplexity 5–8 cited sources No Low — favors RealSelf, ASAPS, high-DA sites
+AI Search Engines 5–8 cited sources No Low — favors RealSelf, ASAPS, high-authority sites

 RealSelf / Aedit Listing within marketplace Yes (sponsored listings) Moderate — but you’re on their platform

-The gap between Google and AI recommendations for medspas is particularly wide because AI has a product-brand bias.
-On Google, “Botox near me” returns local providers.
-On ChatGPT, “Tell me about Botox” returns information about the product, its manufacturer, and possibly national chains that advertise it — with no local provider in sight.
-Learn more about how we measure AI visibility across these channels.
+The gap between traditional search and AI recommendations for medspas is particularly wide because AI has a product-brand bias.
+On traditional search, “Botox near me” returns local providers.
+On AI chatbots, “Tell me about Botox” returns information about the product, its manufacturer, and possibly national chains that advertise it — with no local provider in sight.

 How patients actually choose a medspa — and what AI misses